oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-defs-02-branches.md

     vers MUST be used in its canonical form.
 To convey the term "all versions", the special string `vers:all/*` MUST be used.

-   > According to the interpretation used here, the canonical form includes that the vers is normalized.
+   > According to the interpretation used here, the canonical form requires that the vers is normalized.

     *Examples 1 (for `name` when using `product_version_range` with vers):*